-17 arrested in child porn sting; 2 worked for theme park
+17 arrested in Florida child porn sting; 2 worked for Disney

 WINTER HAVEN, Fla.
-(AP) - A central Florida sheriff says deputies arrested 17 people in a child porn sting, including a former assistant principal at a Polk middle school and two Disney workers.
+(AP) - Authorities in central Florida say two Disney workers and a former assistant principal at a middle school were among 17 arrested in a child porn sting.

-Polk County Sheriff Grady Judd said Friday that the 17 men collectively face 626 charges, 624 of which are felonies.
+In a news release , Polk County Sheriff Grady Judd said Friday that the 17 men arrested range in age from 19 to 77.

-The Lakeland Ledger reports those arrested ranged in age from 19 to 77.
+Authorities say 52-year-old Walt Disney World Resorts janitor Donald Durr of Davenport had images of child porn on an electronic tablet.

-Among those arrested was a 76-year-old former assistant principal at a middle school.
+Investigators say 40-year-old Brett Kinney of Lake Alfred told officers he had an addiction to child pornography and worked as a guest experience manager at Disney World.

 Information from: The Ledger (Lakeland, Fla.), http://www.theledger.com